-- On the hearing officer's own motion, or for good cause, at a party's request, the hearing officer may postpone or continue a hearing. - 26 2) Requests for a continuance or postponement may be made informally by a party, either orally or in writing, to the hearing officer. - 28 3) The hearing officer shall use his or her best judgement to determine 29 when to grant a continuance or postponement of a hearing to secure all 30 necessary evidence and to be fair to the parties.

-4) The notice of the hearing must indicate the times and places at which the hearing may be continued unless waived by the parties.
+- (a) On the hearing officer's own motion, or for good cause, at a party's request, the hearing officer may postpone or continue a hearing. - (b) Requests for a continuance or postponement may be made informally by a party, either orally or in writing, to the hearing officer. - (c) The hearing officer shall use his or her best judgement to determine when to grant a continuance or postponement of a hearing to secure all necessary evidence and to be fair to the parties. - (d) The notice of the hearing must indicate the times and places at which the hearing may be continued unless waived by the parties.

-3 §844.82.
+§844.82.
 Default.